tidymodels/tidymodels.org/learn/develop/recipes/index.html.md

 toc: true
 toc-depth: 3
 include-after-body: ../../../resources.html
+r-packages:
+  - tidymodels
 ---

 ## Introduction

-To use code in this article,  you will need to install the following packages: modeldata and tidymodels.
+To use code in this article,  you will need to install the following packages: tidymodels.

 There are many existing recipe steps in packages like recipes, themis, textrecipes, and others.
 A full list of steps in CRAN packages [can be found here](/find/recipes/).
 However, you might need to define your own preprocessing operations; this article describes how to do that.
 If you are looking for good examples of existing steps, we suggest looking at the code for [centering](https://github.com/tidymodels/recipes/blob/master/R/center.R) or [PCA](https://github.com/tidymodels/recipes/blob/master/R/pca.R) to start.